 Primes Logo PRIMES-USA: How to Apply

 This page provides instructions for applying to PRIMES-USA , a nationwide research program for high school juniors and sophomores living in the U.S. outside Greater Boston.
 To apply to MIT PRIMES , a research program for students living within driving distance from Boston, see How to Apply to MIT PRIMES .
-To apply to PRIMES Circle , a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.
+To apply to PRIMES Circle , a math enrichment program for local high school students, see How to Apply to PRIMES Circle page.
+Students residing outside the U.S. (including those attending an online school in the U.S.) are welcome to participate in CrowdMath.
+For more information about PRIMES-USA, see PRIMES-USA program details page .

 Eligibility

-It is not required but preferable that the applicant meets one of these criteria:
+It is not required but preferable that the applicant meets at least one of these criteria:

 Preparation